 38-1 A1 commits a second unsportsmanlike foul in the game.
 Shall A1 be disqualified?
 Yes.

-- 38-2 Shall a disqualified player be required to go to the team dressing room or leave the building?
+38-2 Shall a disqualified player be required to go to the team dressing room or leave the building?

-By rule, yes. - A1 commits a 5th personal foul and must leave the game.
+A1 commits a 5th personal foul and must leave the game.
 Is the 5th foul considered as a disqualifying foul?